 - 2.2.2 The central area covers Lazonby Hall to the north, down to the western part of the village of the village (west of the Settle-Carlisle railway line) and continues down to the west part of Great Salkeld in the south.
 This is predominantly grazing land at an altitude between 100m-200m above sea level, and is 'intermediate' between the lowland and more rolling upland types. - 2.2.3 It varies between the rolling high land with wide views and few hedges to undulating more enclosed land with a regular pattern of sandstone walls, hedges or hedgerow trees.
 It is fairly bland in character with few strong features.
-It is Lazonby Neighbourhood Plan Design Guide (Pre-submission draft 30/06/17)

-generally a large-scale landscape, mainly open.
+It is generally a large-scale landscape, mainly open.
 Beyond the village boundary, it is largely unaffected by development pressures.